Administrative & Office Support job market report cover, Chicago-Naperville-Elgin, IL-IN, 2026-05

 Market rating: competitive | Confidence: Medium

-Best positioned: Candidates with recent on-site experience in customer service, Microsoft Office, data entry, and front-desk or coordination work have the best odds, especially if they target healthcare, education, hospitality, and retail employers.[15][10]
+Best positioned: Candidates with on-site availability, strong customer service and communication skills, solid Microsoft Office habits, and visible comfort with AI or workflow automation tools have the best odds, especially in healthcare, education, and multi-site service employers.[6][7][8][9][10]

 What Changed Recently